RedHatInsights/insights-ansible-check/README.rst

 The Insights Check Mode command:
 ----------

-The command ``insights-ansible-check`` runs an Ansible playbook in Insights Check Mode.
+The command ``insights-policy-check`` runs an Ansible playbook in Insights Check Mode.
 This command is just a wrapper around the ``ansible-playbook`` command.

-Ansible must be installed on the system where you run the insights-ansible-check command, and you must have set up an Ansible Inventory for any systems you want to run ``insights-ansible-check`` against.
+Ansible must be installed on the system where you run the insights-policy-check command, and you must have set up an Ansible Inventory for any systems you want to run ``insights-policy-check`` against.

-The command ``insights-ansible-check`` takes exactly the same arguments as ``ansible-playbook``
+The command ``insights-policy-check`` takes exactly the same arguments as ``ansible-playbook``

 Playbooks for Insights Check Mode
 ------